-Our organization was founded over 50 years ago with the mission to provide temporary shelter, food, medical attention, and comfort to displaced and neglected companion animals and educate the public about the humane care of animals with a goal of reducing overpopulation.
+Our organization was founded almost 60 years ago (1959) with the mission to provide temporary shelter, food, medical attention, and comfort to displaced and neglected companion animals and educate the public about the humane care of animals with a goal of reducing overpopulation.

 The heart of our mission is the operation of our pet adoption center in Mason City, IA.

 There are many ways you can be a part of our mission; Volunteering, donating, foster care, and animal socializing are just a few of the many ways you can show your support for the Humane Society of North Iowa.

 Our 6600 square foot facility houses almost 100 displaced, unwanted, and stray animals all looking for new homes.